usatiuk/dhfs/README.md

 - `stop` script stops it
 - `update` script will update the filesystem to the newest available CI build

 On Windows, Powershell alternatives should be used.
-For them to work, it might be required to allow execution of unsigned scripts using `set-executionpolicy remotesigned`.
+For them to work, it might be required to allow execution of unsigned scripts using `set-executionpolicy unrestricted`.

 Additional options for the filesystem can be specified in the `extra-opts` file in the same directory with the run scripts.